jugglinmike/command-the-command-line/src/material/02-getting-your-bearings/01-file-system/index.md

 - Paths
   - The forward slash character (`/`) is the path separator
   - Two periods (`..`) denote "the parent directory"
+  - The "root" directory is the topmost directory on the file system; it's name is simply `/`
   - The tilde character (`~`) denotes "my home directory"
 - Utilities
   - `pwd` - display the current directory ("**p**rint **w**orking